 The Quality Assurance Office keeps an up-to-date register of collaborative partnerships and collaborative programmes operated by those partners.

 Before Kent enter into legally binding agreements with institutions a process of due diligence is carried out to ensure itself of the good standing of the prospective partner.
-Inter-institutional agreements detail how academic standards of collaborative programmes will be managed.
-The University has a set of procedures for ensuring that programmes delivered under collaborative arrangements meet the expectations of the UK Academic Infrastructure.
+Memorandum of Agreements detail how academic standards of collaborative programmes will be managed.
+The University has a set of procedures for ensuring that programmes delivered under collaborative arrangements meet the expectations of the UK Quality Code.

 Types of Collaborative Provision